marinmarcillat/CHUBACAPP/README.md

 The installation requires anaconda's [latest version.](https://www.anaconda.com/products/distribution)

-Launch the installation .bat file.
+Launch the installation .exe file.
 It will install the required conda environment.

 # Using the chubacapp interface